 There’s no arguing that Apple creates beautifully engineered machines.
 The combination of aluminum, glass, and refined technology make for some of the nicest computers available.

-There's no better time to perform maintenance on your systems in order to keep them running well into 2017.
-Also, this is the time of year when equipment is upgraded thanks to gifts, and older equipment is handed down or sold to make way for new products.
+There’s no better time to perform maintenance on your systems in order to keep them running well into the new year.
+Also, this is the time of year when equipment is often upgraded, and older equipment is handed down or sold to make way for new products.

 Backing up data is another task that should be performed on a regular basis, arguably daily to ensure data is recoverable.
 Without a properly working and automated backup scheme, the next best thing is to manually perform a full backup of all pertinent data; this is especially true for those upgrading to a newer Mac and looking to hand down their current Mac or otherwise decommission it.

 Apple includes the excellent Time Machine backup app, which not only supports automated set-it-and-forget-it backup of your entire system, but it also offers a comprehensive versioning scheme to roll back changes to a file from mere minutes to months or years and restore it to your computer.